 Google + is a mysterious platform.

 At the same time, 375,000,000 people are registered on Google +.
 Which is a lot if you don't compare it to Facebook.
-It's pretty hard to find any demographic information on Google + — seems like either no one is interested in the platform, or Google just doesn't release any information to us mortals.
+It's pretty hard to find any demographic information on Google + — seems like either no one is interested in the network, or Google just doesn't release any information to us mortals.
 Which is, ironically, pretty typical for Google as a company.

 This is what we know: